mikke89/RmlUi/readme.md

 Documentation is located at https://mikke89.github.io/RmlUiDoc/

+---

+***Note:*** Expect breaking changes on the master branch as we are moving towards the release of RmlUi 6.0.
+This may require changes to projects using older releases, please take a look at the [breaking changes](changelog.md#breaking-changes) in the changelog.
+Meanwhile, documentation is being worked on for the new features.

+---

 ## Features

-- Cross platform architecture: Windows, macOS, Linux, iOS, etc.
+- Cross-platform architecture: Windows, macOS, Linux, iOS, etc.
 - Dynamic layout system.
 - Full animation and transform support.
 - Efficient application-wide styling, with a custom-built templating engine.